Stoning of the Devil: Incidents

 Another crush occurred on September 24, 2015, in Mina when at least 2,411 pilgrims were killed, a new Associated Press count shows, three times the number of deaths acknowledged by the kingdom three months later.
 The AP figures establish the Sept.
 24 crush at Mina as the deadliest in the history of the annual pilgrimage.
 It occurred just weeks after a fatal crane collapse in Mecca.

 Authorities have said the Mina crush and stampede occurred when two waves of pilgrims converged on a narrow road, suffocating or trampling to death those caught in the disaster.

 Saudi Arabia has spent billions of dollars on crowd control and safety measures for those attending the annual five-day pilgrimage, required of every able-bodied, financially capable, Muslim once in his or her life, but the sheer number of participants makes ensuring their safety difficult.
-The hajj in 2015 drew some two million pilgrims, though in recent years it has drawn more than three million without any major incidents.

 However, experts have said that the density of the crowds is very likely to lead to a crowd collapse in such circumstances.
-Edwin Galea of the University of Greenwich said: "If you’re designing an event to handle that crowd density, it's inherently dangerous."
+Ed Galea of the University of Greenwich said: "If you're designing an event to handle that crowd density, it's inherently dangerous."
 He pointed out that the 500,000 people an hour who could cross the Jamarat bridge after it was widened in 2004 is equivalent to the largest-ever football crowd once every 24 minutes or the population of Germany in a week.
 One possible solution would be to spread the Hajj over a longer period.